openstack/puppet-openstack-integration/README.md

 services for each senario.
 The manifest files under the manifests directory is used to set up basic set of a single component (like nova, cinder and so on).

-OpenStack services are balanced between four scenarios because OpenStack Infastructure Jenkins slaves can not afford the load of running everything on the same node.
+OpenStack services are balanced between 5 scenarios because OpenStack Infastructure Jenkins slaves can not afford the load of running everything on the same node.
 One manifest (scenario-aio) is used for people who want to [run a simple All-In-One